-Collaboration time to refine assignments, coursework, and assessments
+Collaboration time to refine assignments, coursework, and assessments.

-Alignment of staff development to content standards, assessed student performance, and professional needs (ESEA) This is a goal this year.
+Alignment of staff development to content standards, assessed student performance, and professional needs (ESEA) Goal #2, aligning all curriculum to CCSS.

-Ongoing instructional assistance and support for teachers (e.g., use of content experts and instructional coaches) (EPC) New teachers participate in an induction program which includes attending monthly seminars with new teachers, one-onone observations, and conferences with the Induction coach.
+Ongoing instructional assistance and support for teachers (e.g., use of content experts and instructional coaches) (EPC) New teachers participate in an induction program which includes attending monthly seminars with new teachers, one-on-one observations, and conferences with the Induction coach.